Protecting avian life.

 Because birds and bats don’t nest in the middle of the lake, the main avian concern for offshore wind farms is bird and/or bat migration paths.

-The site for Trillium Power Wind 1 is 28 km off the shore of Lake Ontario and was chosen specifically to avoid migratory bird and bat flight paths.
-To confirm that TPW1 addresses avian safety, Trillium Power Wind Corporation has retained the services of Golder Associates, a Canadian headquartered, international environmental consultancy with 150 offices worldwide to conduct detailed avian studies on bird and bat migratory patterns in the area.
-Trillium Power Wind Corporation has asked Golder Associates to conduct this unique and highly-comprehensive, first-of-its-kind study so that a high standard is set for future offshore wind development in Ontario.
-Golder Associates will report on their findings in 2009 after a full autumn and spring migration cycle has been completed.
-Interim reports have so far been very favourable.
+The site for Trillium Power Wind 1 is between 17 km and 28 km off the mainland shore of Lake Ontario and was chosen specifically to avoid migratory bird and bat flight paths.
+To confirm that TPW1 addresses avian safety, Trillium Power Wind Corporation has retained the services of Golder Associates, a Canadian headquartered, internationally-recognized environmental consultancy with 150 offices worldwide to conduct detailed avian studies on bird and bat migratory patterns in the area.